Alexandros-Vasileiadis/Alexandros-Vasileiadis/README.md

 # Welcome to Alexandros-Vasileiadis Page!

 ## About Me
 I'm a passionate Computer Science student.
-This GitHub account is where I share my personal open-source projects, contributions, and projects related to my University.
+This GitHub account is where I share my personal open-source projects, contributions, and projects related to my university or work.

 ## Projects
 Here are some of the projects you'll find in this repository: